The Creative Cloister

 Check out these Pocket Shrines on Pinterest for lots of great ideas.

 All right people, time to go outside.
 Everyone man your cell phone cameras.
 Take a walk.
 See how many front yard Madonnas you can find.
 Take pictures.
 Catholic cemeteries are a nice place to take a walk and will give you lots of material.
 Some Chicago neighborhoods are pretty epic at showing their Mother Love.
 If your neighborhood/suburb is lame, start nosing around for new locations to explore.
-You all probably need a change of scenery anyway.
+With this pandemic shutdown you all probably need a change of scenery anyway.
 Post your most interesting ones in the nifty ‘I want my mom’ Facebook group and I’ll start a gallery here.
 The most epic one will get a hand embroidered scapular stitched by the St. Martha’s Guild!
 Ready....go!

 The Gallery is Rocking!
 Looks like Mom is everywhere!